kaltura-vpaas/virtual-meeting-rooms/README.md

 ## Creating a Resource

-A schedule resource is created using the `scheduleResource.add` action.
-You'll be creating an object of Type `KalturaLocationScheduleResource`.
+A schedule resource is created using the [`scheduleResource.add`](https://developer.kaltura.com/console/service/scheduleResource/action/add) action, which will return a `KalturaLocationScheduleResource` object.
-The resource *must* have a name, it should include **tags** of `vcprovider:newrow` in order to be recognized as a virtual classroom.
+The resource *must* have a name, and it should include **tags** of `vcprovider:newrow` in order to be recognized as a virtual classroom.

-Once created, the response will return an **ID**, which you should hold on to.
+Once created, the response will return an `id`, which you should hold on to.
 However, if you've lost track of it - no worries.
 You can see all of your scheduled resources by calling `scheduleResource.list`.

 **Note that you should be using an ADMIN Kaltura Session for this creation.**